 Besides nineteenth-century portraits of European settlers, those from the twenty-first century include William Yang’s ‘About my mother’ portfolio, from 2003, which accounts for the life of this second-generation, Chinese–Australian woman, who raised the artist in Dimbulah, in far north Queensland.

-William Dobell’s The Cypriot 1940 and Brisbane artist Michael Zavros’s Bad dad 2013 both tell tales of migration.
-Dobell’s painting of Aegus Gabrielides, a Greek Cypriot waiter the artist knew in London in the 1930s, and Zavros’s contemporary self-portrait, in which the artist – the son of a Greek Cypriot father and Australian mother – floats idly in a backyard pool.
-Gabrielides is an imperious figure in his buttoned-down shirt and tie, regarding us with a direct stare; Zavros, on the other hand, makes playful reference to the mythical Greek Narcissus, who fell in love with his own reflection.
+Brisbane artist Michael Zavros’s self-portrait Bad dad 2013 in which the artist — the son of a Greek Cypriot father and Australian mother — floats idly in a backyard pool, Zavros makes playful reference to the mythical Greek Narcissus, who fell in love with his own reflection.

 Dr Kyla McFarlane is former Head of Australian Art, QAGOMA